-Owner of Yoga in Bowness & yoga teacher
+Owner of Yoga in Bowness, Rise & Shine, and Kundalini Yoga teacher

 I believe yoga is a way of life.
 A practice that can be integrated into everything you do, to create better balance and greater contentment on, and more importantly off your mat.
 For me, yoga has brought a great sense of contentment, confidence, and ease to my life that was beyond what I could have ever comprehended.
 I hope to instill this in my students and help them to find a practice with yoga that betters their lives in a subtle but powerful way.

 My introduction to yoga was a very informal one, with no ideas of what it was or would be.
 I went to my first class when I was 12 years old, and though I laughed through much of the short practice in the carpeted living-room of a small home, something stuck with me.
 Following high-school and throughout university (where I earned my Bachelors of Management), I continued to seek out classes and practice yoga in gyms, community centers, church halls, office board-rooms, and at home.
 It became clear this practice would continue to have a presence and impact in my life, and I hoped to eventually use my business degree towards a path in yoga and wellness.